M. Gopala Krishna Iyer: Early life

-Ma.Ko. was born in the village of Lalgudi, Trichinopalli district in 1878 in a highly pious, disciplined and close-knit family.
+Ma.Ko. was born in the village of Lalgudi, Tiruchirapalli district in 1878 in a highly pious, disciplined and close-knit family.
 His father, Mahadeva Iyer, worked as shirastedar at Madurai sub-court.
 His mother Pravartha Srimathi was a highly pious lady and an embodiment of patience, from whom young Gopalakrishnan and his siblings learnt all the stories from Indian epics and puranas.
 He had two elder brothers, Jagadeesan and Paramasivam, a younger brother, Duraiswamy and two younger sisters Chellameenakshi and Parvatham.

 Ma.Ko. passed the FA examination and then learnt Tamil under the celebrated Tamil scholar, Cholavandan Arasan Shanmukanar.
 Ma.Ko's articles were published in various journals from 1896 when he was only eighteen years old.